 Remember to remove those bay leaves before serving.

-Serve this stew up with some nice crusty bread and it’s pretty tough to beat.
+Serve this Savoy Stew up with some nice crusty bread and it’s pretty tough to beat.

 Anybody else a fan of my hearty green + bean stew plan?